Skip to main content

 1. Scene Graph

 The scene graph organizes objects hierarchically, with automatic transform propagation from parent to child nodes.
+Transform inheritance can be selectively controlled per node.

 Key Classes: